 The final table on the role profile shows at which stage of the recruitment and selection process each competency is assessed.
 For example application, interview and/or assessment.

 The shortlisting panel will score how well you have demonstrated that you meet the competencies assessed at the application stage.
-This is why your answers to the questions asked is so important.
+This is why your supporting documents are so important.

 Disability Confident Standard